cosmith/panda/README.md

 The whole thing is very much a proof of concept for now.
 I'm learning as I go along, it's not all easy but it's fun!

-Right now the language is missing several very important features: no classes, no objects (dictionaries)...
+The language is still missing several very important features: no classes, no objects (dictionaries)...
 After this is done, I will focus on writing a few examples and translating the language to French; and then maybe try to write a very simple 2D graphics